 West Maui and Molokai offers an exclusive 45-minute Helicopter Tour.

 On this helicopter tour of the West Maui Mountains, you’ll be taken to the heart of ancient Hawaii, where the remains of ancient tribe leaders and chiefs are secretly buried.

 Stare out a window of an A-star helicopter with 6-forward facing seats while your expert pilot tells you about the history, geology, and wildlife in Maui.

-Things To Do In Maui
+Relaxing Things to Do in Maui

-Golf On Maui
+9. Play Golf on Maui